grafana/k6-docs/docs/sources/next/k6-studio/_index.md

 {{< admonition type="note" >}}

-k6 Studio is in the experimental stage.
-Engineering and on-call support aren't available.
-Documentation is either limited or not provided outside of code comments.
+k6 Studio is in the [experimental stage](https://grafana.com/docs/release-life-cycle/).
 For bug reports or feedback, open an issue in the [k6 Studio GitHub repository](https://github.com/grafana/k6-studio/issues).

 {{< /admonition >}}